Contents

 But in severe cases, you may be redirected to a doctor specialised in managing severe OHSS.

 Let's take a realistic view of it.
-As per studies, the incidence of OHSS is anywhere between 3.1 and 8%, but can be up to 20% in high-risk women (that is, women who are at risk or have a previous history of OHSS)
+As per studies, the incidence of OHSS is anywhere between 3.1 and 8%, but can be up to 20% in high-risk women (that is, women who have pre-existing conditions that put them at risk or have a previous history of OHSS)

 What causes OHSS?